Answers to 16 questions about Wolt couriers

-Part two: Questions about how we work with the couriers and why
+Part one: How we work with the couriers and why

 - Why are Wolt’s couriers self-employed?